GSA/idmanagement.gov/_ssp/roadmap-ficam.md

 ### GSA Federal Acquisition Service

 The GSA Federal Acquisition Service (FAS) connects government buyers with the GSA PKI SSPs.
-The FAS organization captures the GSA PKI SSP services and sets prices, terms, and conditions of the Special Item Number (SIN) on the [GSA Multiple Award Schedule](https://www.gsaelibrary.gsa.gov/ElibMain/sinDetails.do?scheduleNumber=MAS&specialItemNumber=541519PKI&executeQuery=YES){:target="_blank"}{:rel="noopener noreferrer"} .
+The FAS organization captures the GSA PKI SSP services and sets prices, terms, and conditions of the Special Item Number (SIN) on the [GSA Multiple Award Schedule](https://www.gsaelibrary.gsa.gov/ElibMain/sinDetails.do?scheduleNumber=MAS&specialItemNumber=541519PKI&executeQuery=YES){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 The SSP SIN is intended to make it easier for potential buyers to search for the digital certiﬁcate services offered by the GSA PKI SSPs.

 # Section II: SSP Application and Maintenance Activities